 Many business leaders might feel overwhelmed by the increasing complexity of today’s business world.
-Growing uncertainty and volatility can be perceived as a threat to business stability, but on the upside, the rapid pace of technological change and disruptive trends can create the perfect conditions for innovation.
-However, organizations need to be able to prioritize and focus on the right innovation investments.
-This article examines the Three Horizons Model, an innovation portfolio planning model recommended by Gartner® to balance different innovation objectives.
+Innovation challenges are a reality that organizations must address as they navigate uncertainty and volatility.
+Growing uncertainty and volatility can be perceived as a threat to business stability, but on the upside, the rapid pace of technological change and disruptive trends can create the perfect conditions for innovation and open up new growth opportunities.

 The broad spectrum of disruptive change across industries highlights the need for a dedicated focus on innovation to enable business continuity and sustainability.
 Business leaders are encouraged to strategically examine their organizations and identify innovation portfolios to focus their innovation efforts.
+Effective portfolio management helps organizations structure and oversee their innovation efforts, ensuring a balanced approach to risk, resources, and strategic objectives.

 Nurturing an innovation orientation within your organization can improve your current offering and develop new business opportunities.
 According to Gartner, organizations can prioritize innovation efforts along seven dimensions to enable the development and optimization of their innovation portfolios.
+Strategic alignment and resource allocation are crucial in ensuring that innovation initiatives support business objectives and maximize value creation.

 The Gartner report “Define Innovation Along 7 Dimensions to Prioritize Your Innovation Efforts” underpins the premise that innovation is executing new ideas that create value.
 It equips business leaders and innovation champions with the inside track on leveraging insights to build a solid innovation portfolio.